 Even though three-quarters of the earth’s surface is covered with water, less than one percent is drinkable.
 This is a sobering fact, especially when you also consider that water pollution is a primary cause of impairments.

 Most Americans take clean water for granted.
-Even when communities post water restrictions due to draught conditions or if water needs to be brought into a community following a disaster, it is a resource that is generally always still available.
+Even when communities post water restrictions due to drought conditions or if water needs to be brought into a community following a disaster, it is a resource that is generally always still available.
 We don’t collectively spend much time wondering how that water gets to the tap or into the bottle, what its quality is or how we’re going to get more of it.

 Water Quality Initiatives